mattvenn/turtleprize/lesson-2.md

 * missing a : at the end of a line
 * not indenting properly after a `while` loop
-* getting case wrong - python is case sensitive
+* getting case wrong - Python is case sensitive
 * not matching ( and ) brackets

 After making 5 errors, one person from each team swaps to a different team.
 The person arriving has to try and fix the syntax errors, and it they get stuck the person who made them can give them clues.